Is the difference between deep hedging and delta hedging a statistical arbitrage?: Hedging strategies

 Statistical arbitrage strategies, also known as "good deals" according to the terminology of \cite{cochrane2000beyond}, are profit-seeking trading strategies that capitalize on statistical anomalies in the market. \cite{bondarenko2003statistical} defines statistical arbitrage as a trading strategy that makes a profit on average without requiring any initial capital investment. \cite{assa2013hedging} extend this definition to offer a more nuanced and comprehensive evaluation, ensuring that the trading strategy is not only profitable on average, but also resilient in terms of risk management.
 As in \cite{assa2013hedging}, we say that $\delta$ is a statistical arbitrage opportunity if

-which entails a trading strategy with zero initial investment that is deemed strictly less risky than a null investment according to risk measure $\rho$.
+that is, if the trading strategy $\delta$ which requires zero initial investment is deemed strictly less risky than a null investment according to risk measure $\rho$.
 Such definition is also in line with that of \cite{buehler2021deep}, who focus on the case of the entropy risk measure.

 \cite{horikawa2024relationship} claim that in a complete market model that admits statistical arbitrage, the difference between the deep hedging and the delta hedging strategies denoted by